Assessing Robustness via Score-Based Adversarial Image Generation: Background

 \section{Background}

-\textbf{Score-based Generative Modelling.} Score-based generative models \citep{song2020score} are a class of generative models based on a diffusion process $\{\mathbf{x}_t\}_{t\in[0,1]}$ accompanied by their corresponding probability densities $p_t(\mathbf{x})$.
-The diffusion process perturbs data $\mathbf{x}_0~\sim p_0$ into a prior distribution $\mathbf{x}_1\sim p_1$.
-The transformation can be formalized as a Stochastic Differential Equation (SDE), i.e.,
+\textbf{Score-Based Generative Modelling.} Score-based generative models \citep{song2020score} are a class of generative models based on a continuous-time diffusion process $\{\mathbf{x}_t\}_{t\in[0,1]}$ accompanied by their corresponding probability densities $p_t(\mathbf{x})$.
+The diffusion process progressively perturbs a data distribution $\mathbf{x}_0~\sim p_0$ into a prior distribution $\mathbf{x}_1\sim p_1$.
+This transformation is formalized as a Stochastic Differential Equation (SDE), i.e.,